rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 date: Sun, 05 Jan 2014 00:42:22 +0700
 description: Export bookmarks from Firefox to an org-mode document

-Recently I bought a laptop.
-And now I need to synchronize my web-browser's bookmarks between two devices: desktop and laptop.
-I use Mozilla Firefox most of the time.
-I read about Firefox Sync, but I didn't feel like I want to use it or any other similar service for the other web-browsers.
+I usually do everything on my desktop computer, but recently I purchased a new laptop (the old one I didn't use at all due to some hardware issues).
+And now I need to synchronize my internet bookmarks between two devices.
+I use Mozilla Firefox as a web-browser most of the time.
+And most of the bookmarks I store there.
+I read about Firefox Sync, but I don't feel like I want to use such services.

 I decided to try to store my bookmarks in an [org-mode](http://orgmode.org/) document.
 This approach has one